IVSoftware/watch-dog-timer-game/readme.md

                 .GetAwaiter()
                 .OnCompleted(() =>
                 {
-                    // If the 'captured' localCount has not changed after waiting 3 seconds
+                    // If the 'captured' localCount has not changed after awaiting the Interval,
-                    // it indicates that no new selections have been made in that time.
+                    // it indicates that no new 'bones' have been thrown during that interval.
                     if (capturedCount.Equals(_wdtCount))
                     {
                         action();